Overkill (G.I. Joe)

-Overkill is a character from the G.I.
+Overkill is a fictional character from the G.I.
 Joe: A Real American Hero toyline from Hasbro, which has spawned comics and animated series.
 He first appeared in the 1989 G.I.
 Joe: A Real American Hero incarnation of the series.
 He also appears in G.I.
 Joe: Sigma 6.

 History

 If the file cards that came with the Overkill action figures are to be believed, there are actually two different characters that owned the name Overkill.
 Both versions of the character are the leader of the B.A.T.s (short for Battle Android Troopers) that are controlled by the ruthless Cobra Organization.

 The first Overkill was an experimental prototype of the B.A.T. with an advanced computer system and tactical logic programs but was considered by Cobra as too expensive to move to mass production.
 Despite being a soulless automaton, this Overkill is frequently referred to as a "he".

 The second version appeared in 2003 as part of the G.I.
 Joe vs. Cobra series.
 This Overkill is a cyborg, which is half-man and half-machine.
 The file card spells his name as "Over Kill" rather than one word although news releases and the credits in Valor vs. Venom spelled it as "Overkill".